flashvenom/surefire/README.md

 - Added custom component: "Trigger" which handles tel, mailto, and hyperlink tags.
 Click to launch, Ctrl+Click to copy, Ctrl+Shift+Click to search in Outlook
 - Major overhaul of dbcontext and code cleanup and refactoring
 - Better error handling on FireSearch (universal search bar at the top)
-- Added custom SmartPaste component to Lead and Client create and edit forms so you can paste a block of text and have Surefire fill in the appropriate fields automatically
+- Added custom SmartPaste component to Lead and Client create and edit forms so you can paste a block of text and have Quickfire fill in the appropriate fields automatically
 - Migrated to .net9
 - BETA: Added Plugin System for custom components
 - Reorganization of file structure with a focus on components and services with a new root namespace